Blackstone Valley Regional Vocational Technical High School: Academics

-BVT offers AP courses such as AP Chem, Spanish Language & Culture, Physics, English Literature & Composition, US History, Biology, Calculus, and Computer Science.
+BVT offers AP courses such as AP Chemistry, Spanish Language & Culture, Physics, English Literature & Composition, US History, Biology, Calculus, and Computer Science.
 Only 56% of students took an AP course and took the AP Test but only 51% of the students passed the test.
 Only 39% of the students have a passing rate, and only 28% have a quality adjustment participation rate.

 School district

 The school serves thirteen towns in the Blackstone Valley: